What is urticaria?

 It is often difficult for patients with chronic inducible urticaria to completely avoid the physical stimuli that trigger wealing.
-Patients are recommended to minimise exposure to the trigger as much as possible, although induction of tolerance (described below) requires daily exposure to the trigger.
+It is recommended that patients minimise exposure to triggers as much as possible, although the induction of tolerance (described below) requires daily exposure to a trigger.

-An algorithm to treat chronic urticaria is included in the international guidelines (see Figure 4) .
-This should be used with caution in children and in pregnant/lactating women.
+An algorithm to treat chronic urticaria is included in the international guidelines (see figure 4), these guidelines should be used with caution in children and pregnant/lactating women.
 Drugs that are contraindicated in pregnancy should not be used.

 Treatment should be continued as required until the urticaria has cleared up.

 Some forms of chronic inducible urticaria are mediated by histamine.
-Intermittent or continuous treatment with H1-antihistamines is supported by clinical trial data [1,2].
+Intermittent or continuous treatment with H1-antihistamines is supported by clinical trial data.

 Non-sedating antihistamines are preferred to older antihistamines, which have anticholinergic effects and sedative actions.
-First line symptomatic treatment for chronic inducible urticaria include:
+First-line symptomatic treatment for chronic inducible urticaria includes:

-Most patients with chronic inducible urticaria who do not respond to standard doses of antihistamines will benefit from up-dosing but they are not always effective.
+Most patients with chronic inducible urticaria who do not respond to standard doses of antihistamines will benefit from up-dosing, but antihistamines are not always effective.
 Localised heat urticaria, aquagenic urticaria, and vibratory urticaria rarely respond to antihistamines.

-Omalizumab has been reported to be effective in chronic inducible urticaria, including cholinergic urticaria, cold urticaria [14,15], solar urticaria, heat urticaria, symptomatic dermographism [18,19] and delayed pressure urticaria.
+Omalizumab has been reported to be effective in chronic inducible urticaria, including cholinergic urticaria, cold urticaria, solar urticaria, heat urticaria, symptomatic dermographism, and delayed pressure urticaria.

 Note: Omalizumab is not indicated for the treatment of patients with chronic inducible urticaria in New Zealand or Australia.